Realistic Cost of Living in Panama

 Regardless of your budget, there is a place for you in Panama!

-I suggest that you take out a piece of paper and create your budget for Panama based on the information below.
-Knowing what some expenses are will help you determine what you can afford to pay for rent.
+I suggest you take out a piece of paper and create your Panama budget based on the information below.
+Knowing what certain expenses are will help you determine how much you can afford to pay for rent.
 See the sample budget at the bottom of the page and adjust the numbers to fit your lifestyle.

-The biggest line item I’m your budget will be rent.
-If you live in Panama City or Coronado, your cost of living will be more.
-A nice rental will start at about $1000-$1800 in these cities plus add in your electric bill.
+The biggest line item in your budget will be rent.
+If you live in Panama City or Coronado, your cost of living will be higher.
+A nice rental will start at about $1000-$1800 in these cities, plus add in your electric bill.
 Some people are paying $2000 -$4000 just for rent in these areas.

 Panama Rentals